MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Introduction

-Here, we investigate the case of MnBr$_2$/Gr/Ir(110), in which two lattices are hexagonal (Gr and MnBr$_2$), but one is rectangular, namely the surface lattice of Ir(110).
-The resulting super-moiré not only exhibits intriguing complexity, but is also formed differently than outlined above.
-Instead of resulting from the combination of moiré vectors $\vec{k}[\mathrm{A-B}]$ and $\vec{k}[\mathrm{B-C}]$, its dominating Fourier coefficient results from a vector $\vec{k}[\mathrm{A-C}]$, that is, in the present case $\vec{k}[\mathrm{MnBr_2/Ir(110)}]$.
-This is surprising, since Ir(110) and the MnBr$_2$ layer are not in contact with each other.
-Nevertheless, this study provides a tractable explanation for this phenomenon.
+The case of MnBr$_2$/Gr/Ir(110) expands the concept and knowledge of super-moirés.
+Two of the three lattices are hexagonal (Gr and MnBr$_2$), but one is rectangular, namely the surface lattice of Ir(110).
+The resulting super-moiré not only exhibits intriguing complexity, but is also formed differently than anticipated previously.
+Instead of resulting from the combination of moiré vectors $\vec{k}[\mathrm{A/B}]$ and $\vec{k}[\mathrm{B/C}]$, its dominating Fourier coefficient results from a vector $\vec{k}[\mathrm{A/C}]$, that is, in the present case $\vec{k}[\mathrm{MnBr_2/Ir(110)}]$.
+This is surprising since Ir(110) and the MnBr$_2$ layer are not in contact with each other.
+Hence, the effect is coined as virtual moiré.
+The presence of a virtual moiré in super-moiré formation is also unique, as highlighted by comparative experiments for MnBr$_2$ on Gr/Ir(111), which otherwise show a rather similar growth and structure of MnBr$_2$.